 But if your motivation has been declining for months now, despite having done everything to turn things around, then maybe it’s time to move out.

 Triple combo: overworked, underpaid, and unhappy.

-Careers are a hard work.
-Good bosses recognize that and they try to minimize the work load by making sure you get home before sundown and you take your mind off work during weekends.
+Careers are hard work.
+Good bosses recognize that and they try to minimize the workload by making sure you get home before sundown and you take your mind off work during weekends.
 But if you’re expected to report for work during Saturdays or answer calls while on your lunch break, and you’re not being properly compensated, chances are that you’re not being valued.

 The statement, “If you’re unhappy, get out” is easier said than done because the need for a stable income is often heavier than the need to be genuinely happy.
 And let’s face it – finding a new job is never easy.

-So before you hit the road, make sure the problem clearly isn’t you.
+So before you hit the road, make sure the problem isn’t you.

 - Have you tried communicating your career goals with your employer?

-- Have you demonstrated willingness to take on new roles and assignments?
+- Have you demonstrated a willingness to take on new roles and assignments?

 - Have you tried looking for ways to level up your current role?

 - Are there trainings and opportunities the company offers you fail to take advantage of?

 - Are there any jobs in your current company that might excite you?

 I feel like you’ve done everything in your power to turn things around yet nothing’s happening, don’t hesitate.
 Go polish your resume.